biz007/gridtools/README.md

 ---|---|---
 `hdf5`|required|*HDF5* file with mapping information evaluated by *GridTools*.
 `-p/--prefix PREFIX`|required|prefix of output file names.
+`-b/--bases`|optional|if output the summary of base-position information for RNA, Linker and DNA [default: No].
 `-c/--counts`|optional|if output the summary of mapping information in read counts [default: No].
 `-l/--lengths`|optional|if output the distribution of sequence length for RNA, Linker and DNA [default: No].
-`-b/--bases`|optional|if output the summary of base-position information for RNA, Linker and DNA [default: No].
-`-q/--qualities`|optional|if output the summary of quality-position information for RNA, DNA and Linker [default: No].
 `-r/--resolution`|optional|if output the resolution information of the library [default: No].